Home

 I worked as a minister meeting the needs of hundreds of others, but secretly I knew the depths of depression and despair.
 The higher I was exalted on a pedestal, the more isolated I became.
 The crippling mantle of religious leadership does not allow one to be human.
 By God's grace, and through my family and friends, I have turned my life around.

 This movie came out of brokenness.
 Had I not been broken, I could not have made this film.
 Sister McPherson's story is a story of total grace, just like mine, and grace is what gives us sinners hope.
 As I made this story of a wounded healer, I received healing for my own wounds.
-I told my story by telling Sister Aimee's story.
+I told my story by telling Sister Aimee's story , so the film is an allegory for my life and experience.

 This movie is part of my amends for trying to fix the world without fixing myself.
 The film asks a question: Who heals the healer?